treeform/bitty/README.md

 This library gives you 1d and 2d bit arrays and operations to perform on them.

 If you have type like `seq[bool]` in your code, switching to bit arrays should improve your memory usage by 8x.
-Using tightly packed bit arrays can also improve cache performance if you are doing a lot of sequential or read access on a large amount of bits.
+Using tightly packed bit arrays can also improve cache performance if you are doing a lot of sequential read access on a large amount of bits.
 But tightly packed bit arrays can also be slower if you are doing a lot of random write access.
 Always measure!